moeghaf/DeepThresh/README.md

 # DeepIMC-LungThreshold
-DeepIMC-LungThreshold is an innovative deep-learning approach created for the precise segmentation and thresholding of imaging mass cytometry (IMC) data within the landscape of lung tissues.
+DeepThresh deep-learning approach created for the segmentation and thresholding of imaging mass cytometry (IMC) data within the landscape of lung tissues.

 ## Model
 The model was built using Pytorch, with a ResNet encoder and UNet decoder and a single input channel corresponding to the channel of interest.
 In total 37 models were built and trained for each protein/channel.

 ## Data
 The project focuses on imaging mass cytometry data, comprising 37 channels/proteins.
 The dataset includes 36 regions of interest, with six expert annotated by a biologist.
 For robust training, four images are for training, one for validation, and one for testing.
-Images are split into 224x224 overlapping windows, enhancing training via data augmentation.
+Images are split into overlapping windows, enhancing training via data augmentation.

 ## Results
 Below are some example results: